bemasc/risav/draft-xu-ipsecme-risav.md

 - contactIP: Within the IPAddressFamily structure, addressFamily contains the Address Family Identifier (AFI) of an IP address family.
 Contact IP of RISAV only supports IPv4 and IPv6 but there could be one more IPv4 or IPv6 address.
 Therefore, addressFamily MUST be either 0001 or 0002 while addresses are a list of IP addresses.
 The inherit attribute MUST be prohibited in IPAddressChoice as there is no need to look into the list of historical contactIPs.
 - testing: The "testing" field indicates whether this contact IP is potentially unreliable.
 When this field is set to `true`, other ASes MUST fall back to ordinary operation if IKE negotiation fails.
 Otherwise, the contact IP is presumed to be fully reliable, and other ASes SHOULD drop all non-RISAV traffic from this AS if IKE negotiation fails (see {{downgrade}}).
 So it has the default value of FALSE.

-When a participating AS discovers another participating AS (via its regular sync of the RPKI database), it initiates an IKEv2 handshake between its own contact IP and the other AS's contact IP.
+When a participating AS discovers another participating AS (via its general synchronization process of the RPKI database), it initiates an IKEv2 handshake between its own contact IP and the other AS's contact IP.
 This handshake MUST include an IKE_AUTH exchange that authenticates both ASes with their RPKI ROA certificates.

 Once this handshake is complete, each AS MUST activate RISAV on all outgoing packets, and SHOULD drop all non-RISAV traffic from the other AS after a reasonable grace period (e.g. 60 seconds).